theupdateframework/python-tuf/docs/adr/0003-where-to-develop-TUF-1-0-0.md

 * git rm tuf/\*.py
 * tag 1.0.0

+## Pros and Cons of the Options

+Developing TUF 1.0.0 in a subdirectory of the current TUF implementation seems to have the least maintenance overhead compared to option 1 and 2, while allowing us to continue making releases with the old code unlike option 3.

 ### Negative Consequences

 * In progress development in the default branch causes messiness